Hyperentangled Time-bin and Polarization Quantum Key Distribution: Motivation and Background

 \section{Motivation and Background}

-Implementing quantum key distribution (QKD) or other quantum communication protocols over long distances is a major goal and challenge for establishing a global quantum network.
+Implementing quantum communication protocols such as quantum key distribution (QKD) over long distances is a major step toward addressing the challenge of establishing a global quantum network.
 To lay dedicated dark fiber over long distances is expensive and non-reconfigurable, and, without quantum repeaters, such links have very low transmission, due to the exponential decrease in fiber transmission with distance.
-It has been proposed to instead use space-based links with free-space quantum channels between a ground station and an orbiting platform \cite{spaceqcom,aspelmeyer2003long}, or to combine these with fiber links \cite{simon2017towards}.
+It has been proposed to instead use space-based links with free-space quantum channels between a ground station and an orbiting platform~\cite{spaceqcom,aspelmeyer2003long}, or to combine these with fiber links~\cite{simon2017towards}.
 Such a channel has much lower loss than fiber over the same distance---transmission drops only quadratically, due to diffraction---allowing much more efficient protocol execution over comparable distances.
-For example, the recent achievement of entanglement distribution from a satellite to two ground stations realized a loss reduction of some 12 orders of magnitude \cite{entanglement2017sat}; the same satellite also demonstrated decoy-state QKD, realizing a 20 orders-of-magnitude enhancement in channel transmission \cite{qkd2017sat,liao2018satellite}.
-This satellite was used to implement the 1992 entanglement-based QKD protocol by Bennett, Brassard, and Mermin (BBM92) \cite{BBM92,yin2017satellite}, though the detection rate and signal-to-noise ratio were far too low to generate secret key of any substantial length (they did not account for finite key affects in their analysis).
-A number of other groups around the world are also working on similar endeavors \cite{grieve2018spooqysats,vallone2015experimental,pugh2017airborne,steinlechner2017distribution}.
-To this same end, we have developed a single system to implement multiple quantum protocols relevant for satellite-based communication.
-We have previously characterized the performance of this system to implement superdense teleportation \cite{chapman2019time,chapphowest2018}, and have used it to demonstrate high-dimensional tests of nonlocality \cite{zeitlerbell}.
-Given that our system already generates entanglement and hyperentanglement (simultaneous entanglement in multiple degrees of freedom \cite{PhysRevLett.95.260501}), here we consider only entanglement-based QKD protocols, which in any event offer advantages in terms of protection from side-channel attacks.
-In particular, we implement polarization-entanglement-based QKD (specifically, the BBM92 protocol \cite{BBM92}) as well as a novel higher dimensional, hyperentanglement-based QKD protocol (HEQKD).
-We include a finite-key security analysis and secret key rate simulation of both protocols (see Appendix \ref{FKA} for full analysis) and characterize our lab-based implementation of both protocols under conditions relevant for a satellite-to-earth implementation.
-Finally, using our finite-key analysis, we simulate a currently feasible upgraded version of our system, to directly compare the projected performance of BBM92 and HEQKD in a space-to-earth channel.
+For example, the recent achievement of entanglement distribution from a satellite to two ground stations realized a loss reduction of some 12 orders of magnitude~\cite{entanglement2017sat}; the same satellite also demonstrated decoy-state QKD, realizing a 20 orders-of-magnitude enhancement in channel transmission~\cite{qkd2017sat,liao2018satellite}.
+This satellite was used to implement the 1992 entanglement-based QKD protocol by Bennett, Brassard, and Mermin (BBM92)~\cite{BBM92,yin2017satellite}, though the detection rate and signal-to-noise ratio were far too low to generate secret key of any substantial length (finite-key effects were not rigorously accounted for in the original analysis, but now have been in an updated analysis with slightly higher security error~\cite{lim2021security}).
+A number of other groups around the world are also working on similar endeavors~\cite{grieve2018spooqysats,vallone2015experimental,pugh2017airborne,steinlechner2017distribution}.